avniproject/avni-docs-temp/test-prompts.md

 calculateBMI is already available in the shared rule service library, so no need to manually code the math.

 This rule is from the Pregnancy Program Enrolment form

----
+# File:

-**Q: Can I prevent form submission if a rule fails?**
+## Can I prevent form submission if a rule fails?

-A: No, Avni does not allow you to block form submission if a rule fails.
+No, Avni does not allow you to block form submission if a rule fails.
 Instead, when a rule fails, it creates an entry in the rule failure table, which helps developers or implementors identify and debug the issue.
 This ensures that data collection is not disrupted in the field, while still allowing backend teams to track and resolve rule-related errors.

----
+# File:

-**Q: How do I create a rule to send an alert for high blood pressure?**
+## How do I create a rule to send an alert for high blood pressure?

-A: Avni does not provide an in-app alert or notification feature.
+Avni does not provide an in-app alert or notification feature.
 However, abnormal values like high blood pressure can still be highlighted during data entry.
 For example, while configuring a numeric field (such as BP Diastolic) in the App Designer, you can set thresholds (e.g., High Normal = 80).
 If a user enters a value above this, it will automatically be highlighted in red to indicate an abnormal condition.
 Additionally, these abnormal values can be included in decisions within the form, and the resulting decision outcomes can be displayed in the program summary of that individual, making it easier to track and review cases of high blood pressure.
 Furthermore, an offline report card can be configured to list and navigate to such cases, allowing field teams to easily identify and follow up on individuals with high BP.

----
+# File:

-**Q: How do I check if a subject is under 5 years old in a rule?**
+## How do I check if a subject is under 5 years old in a rule?

-A: Within a rule it can be easily accessed from the drop down avaiable.
+Within a rule it can be easily accessed from the drop down avaiable.
 Or else in case you want to customise the rule further it can written in javascript like this- individual.getAgeInYears() < 5

----
+# File:

-**Q: Can rules trigger notifications for supervisors?**
+## Can rules trigger notifications for supervisors?

-A: No, Avni does not have a built-in notification or alert triggering system.
+No, Avni does not have a built-in notification or alert triggering system.
 However, this need can be addressed by configuring an offline report card on the supervisor’s app dashboard.
 The report card can be designed to display highlighted cases—such as abnormal conditions or referrals—that supervisors need to track.
 This way, instead of receiving notifications, supervisors can regularly review the dashboard to monitor the cases that require their attention.

----
+# File:

-**Q: How do I create a rule for conditional program enrollment?**
+## How do I create a rule for conditional program enrollment?

-A: In Avni, conditional program enrollment can be handled using the Enrolment Eligibility Check Rule available under program configuration.
+In Avni, conditional program enrollment can be handled using the Enrolment Eligibility Check Rule available under program configuration.
 You can add a custom rule here to define the eligibility criteria for a subject.
 When an individual does not meet the defined conditions, the option to enroll them in that program will not appear on their profile.

----
+# File:

-**Q: Can I use JavaScript libraries inside Avni rules?**
+## Can I use JavaScript libraries inside Avni rules?

-A: There are a few Javascript libraries that are present by default in the Avni rules.
+There are a few Javascript libraries that are present by default in the Avni rules.
 This include lodash and momentjs.

 Security restrictions limit the addition of other Javascript libraries within the rules

----
+# File:

-**Q: How do I write a rule to auto-populate a field?**
+## How do I write a rule to auto-populate a field?

-A: //Sample rule to autopopulate the height of child from his previously filled encounter - 'use strict';
+//Sample rule to autopopulate the height of child from his previously filled encounter - 'use strict';
 ({params, imports}) => {
   const programEncounter = params.entity;